RavensbourneWebMedia/UX-design/sessions/session-15.md

 2. Write up a user-testing report:

  		* What did you find out?
+ 		* Did you observe any emerging patterns (eg: similar comments from different people, similar obstacles they got stuck on)?
- 		* How are you going to fold user-testing feedback into your design?
+ 		* How are you going to fold their feedback into your design?
- 		* What did you learn about testing people?
+ 		* What did you learn about user-testing in general?